-All Divisions (be they Local, Regional or the Central Division) will have the power to make pan-European decisions with respect to a patent being litigated before them.
+All Divisions (be they Local, Regional or the Central Division) will have the power to make pan-European decisions covering all participating Member States with respect to a patent being litigated before them.

 Infringement cases will be heard at the Local or Regional Division where the infringement occurred, or the Local or Regional Division where the Defendant (or one of them) is resident, or the Central Division if the Defendant is domiciled outside the EU.